-- Level 1 Quoted prices are available in active markets for identical assets or liabilities as of the measurement date. - Level 2 Observable inputs other than quoted prices in active markets for identical assets and liabilities, quoted prices for identical or similar assets or liabilities in inactive markets, or other inputs that are observable or can be corroborated by observable market data.
-These inputs are either directly or indirectly observable as of the measurement date. - Level 3 Unobservable inputs for the asset or liability as of the measurement date.
+Level 1 - Quoted prices are available in active markets for identical assets or liabilities as of the measurement date.

+Level 2 - Observable inputs other than quoted prices in active markets for identical assets and liabilities, quoted prices for identical or similar assets or liabilities in inactive markets, or other inputs that are observable or can be corroborated by observable market data.
+These inputs are either directly or indirectly observable as of the measurement date.

+Level 3 - Unobservable inputs for the asset or liability as of the measurement date.
 These securities are measured using management's best estimate of fair value, where the inputs into the determination of fair value are not observable and require significant management judgment or estimation.

 A financial instrument's level within the fair value hierarchy is based on the lowest level of any input that is significant to the fair value measurement.
 The following describes the valuation methodologies used to measure the Department's financial instruments at fair value.
-There have been no changes in the methodologies used at June 30, 2020 when compared to June 30, 2019.
+There have been no changes in the valuation methodologies used at June 30, 2021, when compared to June 30, 2020.

 U.S. Treasury bonds-U.S. Treasury bonds are valued using a matrix pricing technique which is used to value securities based on the securities' relationship to benchmark quoted prices.
 These assets are classified as Level 2 assets.
-These bonds were formerly presented as Level 1 assets in years ending prior to, and including, June 30, 2019.